 2023 has brought demand for leadership.
 But who evaluates and hires those leaders?
 Companies can’t reasonably expect a director to interview a senior executive to be their boss.
 Likewise, senior management aren’t automatically good talent evaluators.
 Further hiring isn’t part of their job focus or what they’re paid to do.

 It’s logical to hire an executive search firm to bridge the gap between in-house hiring capabilities and a high-grade talent pool.
 As many as two-thirds of HR departments and hiring managers prefer to utilize a best-of-breed talent partner when hiring for executive leadership, rather than relying on in-house software and processes to vet candidates.
 The reason is simple: executive match companies find, evaluate and place professionals where they’re best-equipped to succeed.
 Speed also plays a role.
 Post-pandemic, companies need to fill vacant and emerging leadership positions quickly, to begin the rebuilding process.
 While in-house evaluation and hiring processes for executives can take months to yield results, executive search requires a fraction of the time.

-2020 is fraught with uncertainty, which makes leaning on the stability of good leadership extremely important.
+Thanks to runaway inflation, banking crises, supply chain challenges, and even the threat of looming recession, 2023 is fraught with uncertainty.
+That makes leaning on the stability of good leadership extremely important.
 For many, that means relying on an executive search company to find that talent—from international companies to up-and-coming players looking to weather adversity.